Katou - played straight, completely freezes on his several first occasions.

 Shinji sometimes displays another, much more unnerving version of this trope in a form of a berserk rage when he gets pushed past what his rational mind can handle.

-Let's not forget Misato, who suffered one as a child after her father sacrificed his life to save her.
+Let's not forget Misato, who suffered one as a 14-year-old girl after her father sacrificed his life to save her during the Impact.
 It was so bad that she spent at least two years as a traumatised Cute Mute.